DKogge/project4/README.md

 ## Data Visualization

 ## Model Building and Analysis

-We ran several models with variations on the features to see if better results could be obtained.
-Please see the model log and Optimization folder for the full details and notebooks.

-The first sequential model using the Relu activation and 2 layers with 5 neurons each gave the baseline accuracy of 91%.
-The auto optimization and other variations gave minimal improvements.
+The first Tensorflow Sequential model was created using the Relu activation and 2 layers with 5 neurons each that provided the baseline accuracy of 91.2%.

 ## Model Optimizations
+A Keras Tuner auto optimization model was run to see if a more optimal model could be obtained.
+The options for the model were Relu Tanh and Sigmoid for the activations with the option of up to 6 layers and up to 10 neurons per layer.
+The result was a Sigmoid activation with 5 layers.
+When the testing data was run the accuracy did improve but only slightly to 91.3%

+We then went back to the features and removed the 5 columns of data that related to the economic indicators and reran the Tensorflow Sequential model with the Relu activation and 2 layers of 5 neurons.
+This version improved the model to 91.5%.

+We also tried a Random Forest model and the results of that were also 91% accuracy.

+# Please see the model_performace_log.xlsx for the full details and Optimization folder for the corresponding notebooks.

 ## Key Insights and Recommendations